Short-Term Mount Holyoke Courses and Exchanges Abroad

 Other Short-Term and Summer Programs Abroad

 Students may also participate in short-term and summer programs abroad sponsored by other colleges and universities.
-The McCulloch Center does not maintain a list of approved programs, but many of the organizations and universities whose semester programs we use also have summer and January options, and that is a good place to start searching; in addition, language faculty may have advice about language intensive program.
-Also see the information kept on file in the McCulloch Center Lounge (104 Dwight, in the boxes with J-Term and summer program brochures), and IIE Passport: Short-Term Study Abroad.
+The McCulloch Center does not maintain a list of approved programs, but many of the organizations and universities whose semester programs we use also have summer and January options, and that is a good place to start searching.
+Language faculty may also have advice about language intensive programs.
+Also see IIE Passport: Short-Term Study Abroad.

 Short-term program and summer transfer credits are processed directly by the Registrar's Office, so check there for information in advance about whether and how such courses will transfer.
 Ordinarily, liberal arts courses completed with grades of C- or better, and reported on an official transcript issued by an accredited US or recognized foreign university, will be considered for credit transfer; credit for non-liberal arts courses is limited.
 No more than 12 credits may be transferred from all of the summers and January intersessions between your matriculation at the College and your graduation, with no more than 8 credits per summer and 3 credits per January.
 See the Registrar's Transfer & Advance Placement Credit page for additional details.